mtgpublic/infinitode-dqseq/README.md

 ## 📋︎ Announcement 2025-12-23

 **In the latest dqseq issue report regarding the bonus effect of Lightning Ball Charge on subsequent sequences, the problem has now been fixed.
-This is the new version provided.  **
+This is the new version provided**.

 Thanks to MTG member Nodetail and Infinitode Discord member Sela(ERKA) for their contributions in reporting.